Menu

 The Norfolk County Teachers Association is a non-profit educational organization comprised of the school systems in Norfolk County.
 The NCTA provides quality graduate courses through Framingham State University for ALL educators.
 These affordable courses can be aligned with the state teacher standards required for license renewal or moving across lanes.

-Associate membership: educators must belong to NCTA.
+Associate membership: educators belong to NCTA.
 Dues are paid directly to NCTA.

-1. There are $300 grants available for individual teachers’ projects and Local Association projects.
+1. Each year, $300 grants are available for individual teachers’ projects and Local Association projects.

 2. The Annual Awards Banquet held in June honors students, teachers and volunteers.
 Some of these awards have a monetary component.